 Marriage is an institution that has been around for centuries, and it has become a norm in most societies.
 However, being married is hard.
 There are many reasons why it can be difficult, and no one answers for everyone.
 Some couples find their marriage struggles with communication, conflict, and boredom.
 Other couples find that life is harder than they anticipated.
-These reasons sometimes cause unhappiness in a person, eventually leading to infidelity.
+These reasons sometimes cause unhappiness in a person, eventually leading to infidelity or adultery in the UK.

 Adultery is a sexual act between someone who is not married to the other person.
 It can be committed by either party, regardless of whether or not they are still married to their spouse.
 Adultery often results in a breakdown in trust and communication within a relationship.
 It can also lead to feelings of betrayal and damage any relationship affected.